Shaan-Ahmad/heart_disease_prediction_system/README.md

 - User-friendly web interface to input patient data
 - Predicts heart disease presence using a pre-trained Machine Learning model
 - Interactive widgets for easy data entry
-- Fast and responsive UI using by Streamlit
+- Fast and responsive UI using Streamlit